-Preferred Staffing has been defined and approved at 5 qualified personnel staffing the front line apparatus.
+Preferred Staffing has been defined and approved at 6 qualified personnel staffing the front-line apparatus.
 Qualifications shall include the minimum of one member qualified to be in charge, one member qualified to drive the apparatus, and two qualified firefighters.
-Positions 38 (TCESD5 Handbook V10/2023) will be scheduled according to the industry shift standard and will be assigned accordingly to ensure that there are at least 3 (three) certified firefighters with medical clearance on duty at all times, this defined as minimum staffing (One qualified to be in charge, one to drive and one firefighter).
+Positions will be scheduled according to the industry shift standard and will be assigned accordingly to ensure that there are at least 3 (three) certified firefighters with medical clearance on duty at all times, which is defined as minimum staffing (with one qualified to be in charge, one to drive and one firefighter).
 It is a shared responsibility of the relieving employee and the person being relieved to ensure the opening is covered and minimum qualifications are met.